 Here’s the interesting thing about this – although the waffle contains no grains, the base of this Keto waffle is cheese.

 And I know you’re looking at this like “did this woman really just say cheese?”

 Yes – the biggest stabilizer in this Keto Waffle is mozzarella cheese.
 Here’s why?

 Why are you making keto waffles with cheese?

 I was a skeptic about this method too when I saw it pop up on KetoMadMan’s Instagram.

 Cheese is the perfect base for these because of its versatility.
 Mozzarella, in particular, has high fat and protein content, and it’s a little salty, so you get that amazing salty-sweet flavor.

 It’s a mild enough cheese to use for a sweet recipe, which is what I did here.
-Cheese also gets nice and crispy when baked.
+Cheese also gets nice and crispy when baked and then cooled.